matrix-io/matrix-documentation/docs/Hardware/sam3mcu-programming.md

-# Sam3 MCU Programmingm
+# Sam3 MCU Programming

-Once you have installed the [required software](matrix-creator-quickstart) you can program the SAM3 MCU.
+Once you have installed the [required software](/intro/install) you can program the SAM3 MCU.
 The MCU is used to read the sensors.

 This firmware is free software and [you can compile it yourself](compile-sam3-free-firmware).
 Here we describe the process of compiling the shipped firmware.